 Skip to main content

-Last Updated on 2 hours by Ece Canpolat
+Last Updated on 1 month by Ece Canpolat

 Excessive JavaScript on your website could cause slow page loads and a poor user experience.
 Tools like PageSpeed Insights’ “Reduce JavaScript execution time” warning draw attention to how long your site takes to run JavaScript, which could impede rendering and cause slow down of performance.
 Here’s how to cut JavaScript running time to quicken your page.